 16. Bypass to Top of Widow Maker (8.3

 Straight is the bypass to Widow Makers takes you above the obstacle so you can drop back down and check it out.
 Right takes you down to the top of Widow Maker.

 Widow Maker is one of the named obstacles on the trail.
-This obstacle has caused many rollovers and is something to take serious.
-Large tires, lockers, lots of horse power, and a longer wheel base will help you greatly.
+This obstacle has caused many rollovers and is something to take seriously.
+Large tires, lockers, lots of horsepower, and a longer wheelbase will help you greatly.

 This is the end of the trail.